incoming-inc/ios-template-app/custom-notification-ui.md

  * `com.yourcompany.yourapp.widget`
  * `com.yourcompany.yourapp.notificationui`

-Note: The host application cannot use a wildcard app id (in the form com.yourcompany.*), as the Incoming Push Video Notification requires push notifications
+Note: The host application cannot use a wildcard app id (in the form com.yourcompany.*), as the Sourse Push Video Notification requires push notifications

 ### Create the app group ###